canonical/craft-parts/docs/common/craft-parts/reference/plugins/npm_plugin.rst

 **Type:** string
 **Default:** ``null``

-Which version of Node.js to download and include in the final Snap.
+Which version of Node.js to download and include in the final package.
 Required if ``npm-include-node`` is set to true.

-The option accepts a NVM-style version string, you can specify one of:
+The option accepts an NVM-style version string; you can specify one of:

 * exact version (e.g. "20.12.2")
 * major+minor version (e.g. "20.12")